SIG7Pro/FlxClassicTheme/Readme.txt

-// Flixel Classic Theme //
+// HaxeFlixel Classic Theme 95
+(Formerly named Flixel Classic Theme)
+Codename FlxClassicTheme //

  # About
 / This is a project meant to emulate the look (and possibly feel) of legacy Windows.
-/ Legacy Windows in the sense of Windows 95/98, or the Classic Theme provided in Windows Vista and Windows 7.
+/ Legacy Windows in the sense of Windows 95 through Windows 2000, or the Classic Theme provided in Windows XP through Windows 7.
 (Not the internal Classic theme from Windows 8.0 and up, which is just Windows V/7 Basic.)
 / One could also compare this to Wine's "No Theme" look, which makes sense.
-/ The name is likely going to be a placeholder if I can find a better name for it.

  # To Do
 - Add the look of Windows in a HaxeFlixel project.
 (High Priority)